danielgom/AWS-Certifications/Important.md

 * Re-create an EC2 instance in case of a previous one is terminated
 * Can contain EC2 instances in multiple AZ of a region
 * AGS that span across multiple regions need to be enabled for all the regions specified
+* Works with Network and application load balancers

     ___Auto scaling group attributes___